alces-software/adminware/README.md

 help - displays help for the current level's commands.

 run - command group used for running tools - works in parallel across nodes.
- - run tool NODE(S) [NAMESPACE(S)] TOOL [ARGUMENTS]
+ - run tool [NAMESPACE(S)] TOOL NODE(S) [ARGUMENTS]
     - Runs tool TOOL on NODE(S).
     - A tool's namespaces must be specified before its name.
     - If a tool is selected for a single node it will be automatically ran in interactive mode.
-    - If a tool marked as being interactive only (see 'Adding Tools') and it is attempted to run it on more than one node it will cancel and an error will be thrown.
+    - If a tool marked as being interactive only (see 'Adding Tools') and you attempt to run it on more than one node it will cancel and an error will be thrown.
     - Optionally, arguments can be provided.
- - run family NODE(S) FAMILY
+ - run family FAMILY NODE(S)
-    - Runs family FAMILY on NODE(S).
+    - Runs tool-family FAMILY on NODE(S).

 view - inspect execution history, statuses, groups, and tools.
  - view group [GROUP]